 Employees are seeking out this benefit and enterprise employers like Uber and Walmart are already offering it.
 A survey completed by the National Business Group on Health (NGBH) found that “9 out of 10 large and mid-sized companies now offer financial wellness programs, and another 10% are considering adding them.”

 For additional ideas on how to add to your benefits program, check out our blog “Employee Benefits That Help The Employer Too.”

-On-demand pay is a mutually beneficial perk for both the employer and the employee.
+Earned Wage Access (EWA), also known as on-demand pay, is a mutually beneficial perk for both the employer and the employee.
 With 46% of Americans unable to cover an unexpected $400 expense, the odds are that your employees struggle with their finances too.
 Additionally, “72% of workers admit to worrying about their personal finances at work” and 1 in 3 of those workers expressed that they worry more than once a week.
 When your workers are stressed out and worried about their finances, their productivity goes down.

 In today’s modern workplace, creating a culture of wellness is crucial to your and your employee’s success.
 Strong company culture can quadruple revenue and 57% of workers said they would work harder and longer at a company that offered an early wage access benefit.
-In addition, you can include on-demand pay in your job postings, which boosts the amount of applications you receive throughout the recruiting process.
+In addition, you can include EWA or on-demand pay in your job postings, which boosts the amount of applications you receive throughout the recruiting process.

 In addition to on-demand pay, the Rain app also provides free financial coaches that users can live chat with as well as access to an entire library of financial wellness resources, providing a holistic remedy to the paycheck to paycheck dilemma.
 When you implement apps like Rain, it costs you nothing as the employer but provides an immensely positive impact on your employee’s financial wellness.